-The key elements used in the calculation of ECL are shown below and in the succeeding page.
+The key elements used in the calculation of ECL are as follows:

-- Probability of default It is an estimate of likelihood of default over a given time horizon. - Loss given default It is an estimate of loss arising in case where a default occurs at a given time.
-It is based on the difference between the contractual cash flows of a financial instrument due from a counterparty and those that the Company would expect to receive, including the realization of any collateral.

-• Exposure at default - It represents the gross carrying amount of the financial instruments subject to the impairment calculation.
+- Probability of default It is an estimate of likelihood of a counterparty defaulting at its financial obligation over a given time horizon, either over the next 12 months or the remaining lifetime of the obligation. - Loss given default It is an estimate of loss arising in case where a default occurs at a given time.
+It is based on the difference between the contractual cash flows of a financial instrument due from a counterparty and those that the Company would expect to receive, including the realization of any collateral or effect of any credit enhancement. - Exposure at default It represents the gross carrying amount of the financial instruments in the event of default which pertains to its amortized cost.